Peter Mutharika

 During Mutharika's first, Malawi experienced steady economic growth with inflation falling from 24% in 2014 to single digits by 2019, and many infrastructure projects advanced further during this time as well.
-Despite this however, many economic challenges such as food security, power outages, and high unemployment and cost of living remained.
-Mutharika's first term however was mainly overshadowed by corruption scandals, with Mutharika himself being accused of corruption.
-Mutharika's government also faced accusations of nepotism and authoritarian behaviour, which all came to a boiling point in 2018 when protests took streets in the country against the government.
-Despite this however, Mutharika won the 2019 presidential election, which was disputed by the opposition.
-In February 2020, the Supreme Court of Appeal annulled the election citing irregularities and in the rerun election in June of the following year, Mutharika lost to Chakwera.
+Mutharika also established community colleges.
+Mutharika won the 2019 presidential election, which was disputed by the opposition.
+In February 2020, the Supreme Court of Appeal annulled the election citing irregularities that did not affect the vote and in the rerun election in June of the following year, Mutharika lost to Chakwera, after nine political parties banded together to form the Tonse Alliance and backed Chakwera.

 In August 2020, two months after leaving the presidency, Mutharika's bank account was suspended by the Malawi Anti-Corruption Commission.
 In January 2021, the High Court dismissed Mutharika's request to lift the suspension of his bank account.
 In July 2022, Mutharika said that his party was ready to win the 2025 general elections and was still considering whether to run again.
-Mutharika eventually announced his candidacy in August 2024 and defeated Chakwera in the 2025 presidential election in September.
+Mutharika eventually announced his candidacy in August 2024 and overwhelmingly defeated Chakwera in the 2025 presidential election in September.

-Mutharika is the oldest Malawian president ever, and could have been the first president to turn 80 while in office had he remained in office past his 80th birthday on 18 July 2020.
-Having assumed office at the age of nearly 74, Mutharika became the oldest ever president to assume office in Malawian history, surpassing Hastings Banda, the first Malawian president who assumed office at the age of 68 in 1966.
+Mutharika is the oldest Malawian president ever, and could have been the second president to turn 80 while in office had he remained in office past his 80th birthday on 18 July 2020, following Hastings Banda, the first Malawian president.
+Having assumed office at the age of nearly 74, Mutharika became the oldest ever president to assume office in Malawian history, surpassing Banda, who assumed office at the age of 68 in 1966.
 When Mutharika was sworn in for a second term in 2025, he broke his own record in 2014 and once again became the oldest Malawian president to take office, having taken office at the age of 85.
-Mutharika is also currently the eighth oldest serving state leader in the world.
+Mutharika is also currently the sixth oldest serving state leader in the world.